ankursharma319/rust_scratch_pad/README.md

 Normally would use `match` to alter behaviour depending on value of enum.
 There is also an `if let` syntax which is less boilerplaty when we want to do something only if it matches one pattern.

+## Packages and crates

+A crate is the smallest amount of code that the Rust compiler considers at a time.
+Crates can contain modules, and the modules may be defined in other files that get compiled with the crate.

+Binary crates are executable programs with `fn main` & library crates are not executable.

+A package is a bundle of one or more crates.
+A package contains Cargo.toml file which describes how to build those crates.
+A package can contain as many binary crates as you like, but at most only one library crate.
+By default, cargo looks at `src/main.rs` for binary crate, `src/lib.rs` for library crate and `src/bin/` for additional binary crates.

+## Modules

+In the root crate file, we can declare modules using `mod ModuleName;` or `pub mod ModuleName` for making it public.
+The implentation of the module must be provided either inline in the root crate file or by a matching file at `src/ModuleName.rs` or `src/ModuleName/mod.rs`.

+So modules are basically equivalent to files.

+Once a module is part of your crate, you can refer to code in that module from anywhere else in that same crate, as long as the privacy rules allow.
+For e.g. using an absolute path `crates::ModuleName::SomeFunction` or relative paths like `ModuleName::SomeFunction`

+Items in a parent module can’t use the private items inside child modules, but items in child and sibling modules can use all items in their ancestor or sibling modules.

+Marking an enum `pub` makes all the varients public too.
+But marking a struct `pub` does not.
+You also need to specifically mark specific fields `pub` and can leave some fields private.

+`use` is nothing but a way to not have to namespace explicitly